ang-zeyu/infisearch/docs/src/indexer/indexing.md

 }
 ```

-Json files can also be indexed.
-The `field_map` key must be specified, which contains a mapping of **json key -> field name**.
+JSON files can also be indexed.
+The `field_map` must be specified, which contains a mapping of **JSON data key -> field name**.
-The `field_order` array controls the order in which these fields are indexed, which can have a minor influence on [query term proximity ranking](../search_features.md#ranking-specifics), if positions are indexed.
+The `field_order` array controls the order in which these fields are indexed, which has a minor influence on [query term proximity ranking](../search_features.md#ranking-model).

-The json file can be either:
+The JSON file can be either:
 1. An object, following the schema set out in `field_map`
 2. An array of objects following the schema set out in `field_map`